bkrem/msc-thesis/draft/ch3.md

 #### Manager Contracts
-To avoid violating the Single Responsibility Principle<sup>[(SRP pattern)](http://www.oodesign.com/single-responsibility-principle.html)</sup> of object-oriented design, there was a need for a set of contracts which would perform operations on instances returned by the factory contracts.
+To avoid violating the Single Responsibility Principle<sup>[(SRP pattern; find better source)](http://www.oodesign.com/single-responsibility-principle.html)</sup> of object-oriented design, there was a need for a set of contracts which would perform operations on instances returned by the factory contracts.
 This meant there was a need for a `UserManager`, `TeamManager` and `TaskManager` contract.

 #### Linker Contract